pan-community/Hello-World-Solution/README.md

 > are captured in this stage of the workflow and used to (1) update the
 > target IP/user/password info in panhandler and (2) create updated input
 > variables for device configuration

+##### Terraform Deployment Stages

+> to deploy the topology, choose the 'Validate, Init, and Apply' dropdown option
+> after entering the user inputs

+> The user can also Destroy the topology by running the Deploy workflow
+> option again and selecting 'Destroy'.
+Only the resource group name is required to destroy the
+> topology although other web form fields are available

+The user will click through a series of terraform stages:

+    1. Init: initialize a working directory for the configuration files
+    2. Validate: validate the configuration files in the working directory
+    3. Plan: create the execution to deploy the topology
+    4. Apply: apply the changes to reach the desired state based on the plan

+> The first three stages (Init, Validate, Plan) take only a few moments
+> requiring the user to click to the next stage of the workflow.
+The Apply
+> stage can take 10-15 minutes to reach completion.

+> A certificate error may happen during the plan stage if the user is behind
+> a firewall or other device that may decrypt or force the user of other
+> endpoint certificates

 ### Baseline the NGFW